 Who does my PET-CT scan?

-A health care professional called a nuclear medicine technologist or radiologic technologist.
+A health care professional called a nuclear medicine technologist or radiologic technologist does the test.
 This person is trained to do PET scans and certified to use the scanner.
 A doctor who specializes in imaging tests will read your scan and decide what it means.
 This doctor is a nuclear medicine physician or a radiologist.

-You have a PET scan at an imaging center.
+A PET scan is done at an imaging center.
 Or you might have it in the radiology or nuclear medicine department of a hospital.

 Getting ready for a PET-CT scan